marvinvr/portfolio-v2/src/posts/2023-11-13-wildlife-cameras.md

 </script>

-Embarking on an exploration through the dense African jungle isn't an easy feat—even less so when embarked upon vicariously through the lenses of wildlife cameras.
+Embarking on an exploration through the African jungle isn't an easy feat—even less so when embarked upon vicariously through the lenses of wildlife cameras.
 These unblinking eyes capture the untamed life of a world mostly unseen by human eyes, generating an abundance of images rich with potential insights.
 The question is, how can we harness the power of Deep Learning to sort through this wilderness of pixels and accurately classify each creature that crosses the camera's path?
 It's within this challenging intersection of technology and nature that our project took root.

 We aimed to develop a computer vision-based solution capable of distinguishing among the myriad of species captured in thousands of photos, automating what has historically been a manual task for wildlife researchers.